Writers of fantasy stories are often inspired and influenced by, well, other fantasy stories.

 I decided to structure things this way for a couple reasons: the first being I really like writing stand-alone books.
 I enjoy starting from scratch, in a sense, with a fresh set of characters, in lands that haven’t yet been explored, grappling with issues that I haven’t yet tackled from a storytelling standpoint.
 The second reason is that — as much as I love stand-alones — I also love larger narratives, particularly ones that explore a complex, nuanced magic system.
 By writing a series of stand-alones, I get to explore new characters and countries while also fleshing out a world-wide magic system; the best of both worlds, really.

-So how many books there will be?
+So how many books will there be?

 I have a certain number of books planned (I’m scared to tell you how many) — let’s just say I have many adventures planned for the world of The Fallen Peaks, tales that explore nearly every country within its borders and several of its seas.
 I’ve already plotted out the entire, over-arching narrative of the series, and I feel good about the [redacted number of] books I intend to write to accomplish what I’m going for.